 N575: Discrepancy between submitted ordering/referring provider name and records.

-A CO16 denial doesn’t always indicate missing information; it might signify invalid data.
+A denial code co-16 doesn’t always indicate missing information; it might signify invalid data.
 For instance, post the 2014 implementation of the PECOS enrollment requirement, DMEPOS providers encountered CO16 denials when the ordering physician wasn’t enrolled in PECOS.
 The N264/N575 remark codes denote this situation.
 Even a minor difference in the spelling of the ordering physician’s name on your claim compared to their PECOS enrollment can lead to denial.

 While such denials were common post-implementation, they persist as physicians fail to renew their enrollment.
 In such cases, promptly contacting the physician for recertification is vital.
 Once this is done, you can resubmit the claim for payment.